 Type of cuisine: Pizza and Italian

 When this beloved pizzeria's original location perished in a fire in 2010, lots of people were mourning a business that had been wildly popular since opening in 1970.
 But now you can order the same 16 signature pizzas—including its Pizza Man Special (pepperoni, sausage, green peppers, onion mushrooms and black olives)—at the Downer Avenue spot.
 Hearty pasta dishes range from wild-boar ravioli to chicken marsala.
 Meat-free diners can find plenty to eat, including zucchini “spaghetti,” and, of course, quite a few pizzas and traditional Italian dishes like fettuccine alfredo.
 Spanning two stories, and with a second-floor retractable roof, another reason this place is popular with locals is the wine list: lots of boutique California wineries are represented.

 Type of cuisine: Gastropub

 This was the first location for this Netherlands-inspired, all-day eatery to open in the Milwaukee area.
 On a warm day, snag one of the Parisian-like tables outside for al fresco dining or sipping (the beer list here is among the city’s best, with a special focus on German and Belgian selections, curated into a 15-page book).
 Options on the lunch/dinner menu range from mussels to a salmon salad on the seafood side, and many burgers (including a grass-fed burger topped with aged Wisconsin cheddar).
 Ordering a cone of the frites is a must: each order comes with a choice of two dipping sauces.

 Type of cuisine: Middle Eastern

-One of the city’s best Middle Eastern eateries, the options here range from a wallet-friendly lunch special (served from 11 a.m. to 2 p.m. daily).
-For $9 you get a plate of three entrees plus a choice of hummus or basmati rice and a fountain drink.
-The menu’s most expensive item is $12.99 (the “All Inn Grill Plate,” with a choice of three skewers, such as beef kefta kabab), although most others fall in the $5.50 to $8.99 range.
+One of the city’s best Middle Eastern eateries, the options here include wallet-friendly specials.
+One of the menu’s most expensive item is $13 (the “All Inn Grill Plate”), although most others are under the $10 range.
 Don’t leave without ordering baklava for dessert.

 Type of cuisine: Middle Eastern & Persian